Click here to contact me immediately, or call me at 828-279-2551.

 I tried rewards systems, natural consequences, numerous counselors (most of whom he simply outsmarted), special diets, doctors, lots of sports, acupuncture, medications, and every possible route to find help and support for him.
 I’m deeply grateful that we were able to work with Gordon.
 His intelligence, understanding, compassion, and deep dedication to his field is invaluable.

-You’ve gotten this far, so you were able to navigate your adolescent years one way or another.
-Too often though, your strengths and talents were muffled as you tried to fit in to a world that doesn’t understand you.
+Your strengths and talents were muffled as you tried to fit in to a world that doesn’t understand you.
 Or you may have taken on perfectionism and anxiety as ways of life.
 You may have taken a deep dive into substance abuse in an effort to meet your needs for intensity, cope with depression, or dampen your heightened sensitivities to the world around you.
 You may have a nagging sense of being incomplete and disconnected from the world.

 Those critical years during which identity formation is at the forefront can leave gifted adults with some treasured beliefs and some destructive ones.
 If your strengths were pathologized, it’s time to reclaim them as the strengths they are.
 If you were taught negative self-regard because of your giftedness, you should know that those thoughts can be re-examined and revised in the light of who you are and who you want to become.